60dd/fontawesome5-free-xd/README.md

 ## Getting Started

 - Install [Adobe XD](https://www.adobe.com/products/xd.html).
-- If you need, download the desktop fonts from [here](https://fontawesome.com/how-to-use/on-the-desktop/setup/getting-started).
+- If you need, download the Font Awesome Free Desktop Fonts from [here](https://fontawesome.com/how-to-use/on-the-desktop/setup/getting-started).
 - Search icons in Layer Panel.
 And dragging a object from there, or copy layer name and use desktop font.

 ## Licence